lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 However, since neither RSA-OAEP nor DH guarantee second pre-image resistance at all, even in a correct implementation, these ciphertexts are bound to the key derivation in order to guarantee that `c != c'` will yield a unique ciphertext, and thus restoring second pre-image resistance to the overall Composite ML-KEM.

-### SHA3 vs HMAC-SHA2

-In order to achieve the desired security property that the Composite ML-KEM is IND-CCA2 whenever at least one of the component KEMs is, the KDF used in the KEM combiner needs to possess collision and second pre-image resistance with respect to each of its inputs independently; a property sometimes called "dual-PRF" [Aviram22].
-Collision and second-pre-image resistance protects against compromise of one component algorithm from resulting in the ability to construct multiple different ciphertexts which result in the same shared secret key.
-Pre-image resistance protects against compromise of one component algorithm being used to attack and learn the value of the other shared secret key.

-SHA3 is known to have all of the necessary dual-PRF properties [X-Wing], but SHA2 does not and therefore all SHA2-based constructions MUST use SHA2 within an HMAC construction such as HKDF-Extract upon which the composite HMAC combiner is based [GHP18].

 ### Generifying this construction